burnyd/Openconfig-Lab/README.md

 ![Alt text](images/background1.jpg?raw=true "lab")

-This lab leveraging cEOS and Openconfig components (gnmi/grpc in eos, pyangbind, napalm_yang and streaming telemetry)
+This lab leverages cEOS and Openconfig components (gnmi/grpc in eos, pyangbind, napalm_yang and streaming telemetry)

 I plan to use this as a demo for a few upcoming Arista events as well as some playing.